-Make sure you do some souvenir shopping.
+This is the place to do your souvenir shopping in Athens.
 You can buy a hand painted vase that’s molded in an ancient Greek style and even carry-on sized olive oil to bring the flavors of Greece home with you.

-I debated between doing a guided city walking tour and ultimately decided on the free option through the Rick Steves Europe app on my phone.
-It was very informative easy to navigate, taking me past the Lysicrates Monument and Roman and Ancient Agoras.
+I debated between doing a guided city walking tour and ultimately decided on the free option through the Rick Steves Europe application on my iPhone.
+It was very informative and easy to navigate, taking me past the Lysicrates Monument and Roman and Ancient Agoras.

-While at the Ancient Agora, the hip mall where all the cool kids hung out in Ancient Greece if you will, I met a friendly elderly Greek gentleman while photographing the Temple of Hephaestus.
-Even though I was running late for the next thing on my schedule, we had coffee and he told me a story about how Crete got its name.
-It was well worth the stop and I’m glad I had that local encounter.
+While at the Ancient Agora, the place where all the cool kids hung out in Ancient Greece, I met a friendly elderly Greek gentleman while photographing the Temple of Hephaestus.
+Even though I was running late for the next item on my schedule, I stopped for coffee and he told me a story about how Crete got its name.
+It was well worth the detour and I’m glad I had that local encounter.

 4) Acropolis Museum

 I took a guided tour of the Acropolis with Faye Georgiou, who I found through the Rick Steves supplement and who is absolutely fabulous.
 Well educated, tiny and mighty, she packed 2,000+ years worth of history into 2 hours and made it fun and engaging.
 Best tour I’ve ever taken, ever!